Timelike conjugate points in Lorentzian length spaces: Geodesics in Lorentzian pre-length spaces

-\begin{Example} The Lorentzian constant curvature $K$ spaces, which are (the universal coverings of) de-Sitter space, Minkowski space, and anti-de Sitter space of the corresponding radius (cf.\ Definition~\ref{Def: model spaces}), are locally maximizing: Indeed in the case of $K \geq 0$ this is trivial since timelike geodesics are maximizing throughout, and in the case $K < 0$ one can consider convex neighborhoods of a given point $x$ which avoid the conjugate locus $\{\tau(x,.) = \frac{\pi}{\sqrt{-K}}\}$. \end{Example}
+\begin{Example} The Lorentzian constant curvature $K$ spaces, which are (the universal coverings of) de-Sitter space, Minkowski space, and anti-de Sitter space of the corresponding radius (cf.\ Definition~\ref{Def: model spaces}), are locally maximizing: Indeed in the case of $K \geq 0$ this is trivial since causal geodesics are maximizing throughout, and in the case $K < 0$ one can consider convex neighborhoods of a given point $x$ which avoid the timelike cut locus $\{\tau(x,.) = \frac{\pi}{\sqrt{-K}}\}$. \end{Example}

 \begin{Definition}[Spaces of geodesics] Let $(X,d,\ll,\leq,\tau)$ be a finitely $\tau$-measurable Lorentzian pre-length space.
-We denote by $\Geo(X)$ the set of equivalence classes of future-directed causal geodesic segments $\gamma \colon [0, 1] \to X$, where two such segments are called equivalent if and only if there exists a continuous, strictly increasing and surjective reparametrization $\varphi \colon [0,1] \to [0,1]$ between them. \footnote{See Definition~\ref{def:TLcausalcurves}.} We denote by $\TGeo(X) \subseteq \Geo(X)$ the subset of equivalence classes of future-directed timelike geodesic segments.
+We denote by $\Geo(X)$ the set of equivalence classes of future-directed causal geodesic segments $\gamma \colon [0, 1] \to X$, where two such segments are called equivalent if and only if there exists a strictly increasing and surjective reparametrization $\varphi \colon [0,1] \to [0,1]$ between them. \footnote{See Definition~\ref{def:TLcausalcurves}.} We denote by $\TGeo(X) \subseteq \Geo(X)$ the subset of equivalence classes of future-directed timelike geodesic segments.
 For convenience, we write $\gamma \in \Geo(X)$ for both the equivalence class and some representative.

 We consider the following metrics on $\Geo(X)$: $d_F$ is the restriction of the Fr\'{e}chet distance (see Appendix~\ref{Section: appendix frechet}), and

 \end{Definition}